Go to Homepage

 Flying to or transiting Dubai

-Emirates airline is a great way to enjoy a Dubai stopover.
-Its new terminal offers 32 gates including five specially crafted aerobridges for the A380 behemoth.
+Emirates airlines is a great way to enjoy a Dubai stopover.
+Its newer terminal offers over 32 gates including five specially crafted aerobridges for the A380 behemoth.
+Expect over 10,000sq m of duty free shopping in this gleaming new Dubai terminal with some attractive duty-free prices.

 The Emirates A330-200s have pleasant service and comfy seats (2-4-2 in economy) with PTV and a nose-wheel camera for gripping take-offs and landings.
 There is also a downward camera.
 Stewardesses speak Chinese, Russian, Hindi, Bengali, Arabic and Thai, and it is reassuring to get headphones with ear cushions already attached so you don't have to fumble with them for hours.

 Travellers receive three stickers, which they can affix to their headrest – "do not disturb", "wake for meal" and, rather hopefully, "wake for duty-free".
 Inflight payphones and fax facilities are available.
-It's a pity its Skywards frequent flier programme does not link with THAI, Cathay Pacific or Singapore Airlines though SriLankan is a partner.
+Cathay Pacific flies to Dubai from Hong Kong.
+The city is very well connected from Europe and Asia (India in particular).

 Send us your Feedback / Letter to the Editor

-FAST FACTS
+FAST FACTS / Hotel Contact List

-Dubai offers a visa-on-arrival facility for 33 nationalities.
-Citizens of Andorra, Australia, Austria, Belgium, Brunei, Canada, Denmark, Finland, France, Germany, Great Britain, Greece, Holland, Hong Kong, Iceland, Ireland, Italy, Japan, Liechtenstein, Luxembourg, Malaysia, Monaco, New Zealand, Norway, Portugal, San Marino, Singapore, South Korea, Spain, Sweden, Switzerland, USA and Vatican City are eligible for 60-day visit visas on entry.
+Dubai offers a visa-on-arrival facility for several nationalities.
+Citizens of Andorra, Australia, Austria, Belgium, Brunei, Canada, Denmark, Finland, France, Germany, Great Britain, Greece, Holland, Hong Kong, Iceland, Ireland, Italy, Japan, Liechtenstein, Luxembourg, Malaysia, Monaco, New Zealand, Norway, Portugal, San Marino, Singapore, South Korea, Spain, Sweden, Switzerland, USA and Vatican City are eligible for 30-day visit visas on entry.
 Nationals of other countries can have their visas sponsored by their hotel, or have them arranged by a travel agent (along with all bookings).

 Best airline to Dubai, Emirates

-Emirates, the gateway airline for Dubai
+Emirates, the gateway airline/ photo: airline

 If you’re looking for a travel agent, try South East Asia Tours (tel: [971-6] 559-7881, fax: 559-7886); Arabian Adventures (tel: [971-4] 303-4888, www.arabian-adventures.com); Emirates Holidays (tel: [971-4] 343-9999, www.emiratesholidays.com).
+A fun alternative is the Emirates Dubai Stopover program (www.emirates.com).

 A useful web resource is Time Out Dubai (www.timeoutdubai.com).